I am a writer based in North Staffordshire, England.

 Take a look at my portfolio for examples of my work.
 As well as features and short story writing, I am working on a novel.

-I graduated from Staffordshire University in 2013 with a BA (Hons) Creative Writing and am currently studying for a Master’s degree in the Teaching and Practice of Creative Writing.
+I graduated from Staffordshire University in 2013 with a BA (Hons) Creative Writing and in 2019 completed my Master’s degree in the Teaching and Practice of Creative Writing.
 I have facilitated creative writing workshops in a range of settings in the community and for undergraduate students, and am always interested in new opportunities – get in touch if you’re interested in working with me.